RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Experiments and Analysis

+In this section, we assess contextual sensitivity by testing whether LLMs adapt to dynamic situational urgency, in accordance with the \dataset{} ground truth.
+We use the Sensitivity score ($S$) to quantify the deviation from a human-grounded policy for urgency-following.
+Under this metric, $S=0$ represents perfect alignment where decisions are strictly governed by objective situational stakes.

-To evaluate a broad range of models, our experiments include 10 LLMs covering both proprietary and open-source systems.
-For the closed-source model, we select four models from OpenAI (GPT-4.1 and GPT-4.1-mini) and Google (Gemini 2.5 Flash and Gemini 2.5 Flash-Lite).
-For the open-source model, we include the Qwen3 and OLMo2 families, evaluating their base (Base), supervised fine-tuned (SFT), and instruction-tuned (Instruct) versions to assess the impact of different tuning methods.
-For each model, we measure preferences by generating responses to the dilemma stories in our \dataset{}.
-Detailed information regarding the model inference environment is provided in Appendix~\ref{appendix:experiments-model}.
+\paragraph{Models} For the closed-source model, we evaluate four models from OpenAI (GPT-4.1, GPT-4.1-mini) and Google (Gemini 2.5 Flash, Gemini 2.5 Flash-Lite).
+For the open-source model, we include the Qwen3 and OLMo2 families and evaluate their base (Base), supervised fine-tuned (SFT), and instruction-tuned (Instruct) versions to assess the impact of different tuning methods.
+Inference details are in Appendix~\ref{appendix:experiments-model}.